Baby Bash: Early life

-Bryant was born in Vallejo, California to a Mexican mother from Mendota, California.
-Bryant was raised by his grandmother, and Bryant's father and uncles exposed him to many different types of musical genres.
+Bryant was born in Vallejo, California, to a father of English descent and a mother of Mexican descent.
+Bryant was raised by his grandmother after his parents went to jail and Bryant's father and uncles exposed him to many different types of musical genres.
 Initially, Bryant wanted to be a professional basketball player.
-He planned to play basketball for the junior college he attended in California during the mid-1990s.
-An ankle injury prevented Bryant from pursuing basketball as a career.
+He played basketball at Solano Junior College.
+An ankle injury prevented Bryant from pursuing basketball as a career and he starting making music in his friend's recording studio.

-2001–2002: Savage Dreams and On tha Cool
+1990s–2002: Savage Dreams and On tha Cool

 Bryant's music career began as part of the group Potna Duece in Vallejo, California.
 He went to Houston in 1998, where he met fellow rapper South Park Mexican.
 Prior to his success as a solo artist he, under the name "Baby Beesh", was part of rap groups Potna Deuce and Latino Velvet.

 Bash's debut album, Savage Dreams, was released on the independent label Dope House Records in 2001.
 The album features guest performances by South Park Mexican, Frost, Jay Tee, Mr. Kee, Don Cisco and Merciless.

 On tha Cool is his second studio album, released June 11, 2002, on Dope House Records.
 It was produced by Happy P and Johnny Z. The album features guest performances by SPM, Jay Tee, Russell Lee, Don Cisco, Mr. Shadow and DJ Kane.

-2003–2005: Tha Smokin' Nephew, Ménage à Trois and Super Saucey
+2003–2005: Tha Smokin' Nephew, Ménage à Trois and Super Saucy

 The acclaim he received caught the attention of Universal Records, who signed him later that year.
 In 2003, Baby Bash released his first album on a major label, Tha Smokin' Nephew.
 It debuted at number 48 on the Billboard 200.
 Five months after its release, the album was certified Gold by the RIAA.
 As of March 2005, the album has sold 531,000 copies in the United States.
 Ménage à Trois is an independent label album (fifth album overall) by Baby Bash.

 In 2005, Bash released Super Saucy.
 Super Saucy is the first official studio album (sixth album overall) by Baby Bash released in March 2005.
 It spawned the hit single, "Baby I'm Back" (featuring Akon) which reached number 19 on the Billboard Hot 100.
 It is also his last release on Universal Records before signing with Arista Records.
 The album debuted at number 11 on the Billboard 200 with 48,000 copies sold in the first week released, becoming Baby Bash's highest-charting album to date.